-Those drippings are like little flavor bombs holding the essence of every spice and herb you used to roast your chicken and then infused with your side vegetables.
+Those drippings are like little flavor bombs holding the essence of every spice and herb you used to roast your chicken and then infused with your side vegetables and they are the key to a really good homemade gravy.
 I get all excited just thinking about it.

 I used the baster to lift out the juices, fats and all.
 You will need about 2 cups of liquid, so transfer it to a heat proof measuring cup.
 Mine ended up being just about 2 cups.